Key takeaways

-From a lender's perspective, applying for a home loan while on maternity leave reduces your borrowing power and makes you a riskier applicant because your income is temporarily reduced.
+- Applying for a home loan while on maternity leave reduces your borrowing power and makes you a riskier applicant because your income will decrease for a while.

-The best suggestion is, if possible, to get a home loan before you need to take maternity leave.
-Once your lender has accepted your application you're in a safer position as long as you keep making repayments.
+The best suggestion is to get a home loan before you take maternity leave if possible.
+Once your lender has accepted your application, they'll have no idea you're on maternity leave (as long as you keep making repayments).

-But sometimes that simply isn't possible.
-If you can't avoid applying for a home loan while on maternity leave then here are some tips to help you succeed:
+But if you can't avoid applying for a home loan while on maternity leave then here are some tips to help you succeed:

 - Get documentation from your employer.
-If you're on paid maternity leave you could strengthen your application with a letter from your employer outlining the terms of your maternity leave including your return date, future employment terms (part time or full time, for example) and your salary upon return.
+If you're on paid maternity leave you could strengthen your application with a letter from your employer outlining the terms of your maternity leave including your return date, future employment terms and your salary upon return.

 - Save at least a 20% deposit.
 It's always harder to borrow more than 80% of a property's value.
 Having a minimum deposit of 20% will make your application stronger (and you won't have to pay lenders mortgage insurance).